GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --branch=branch     Download a development build from a named git branch

-  --nightly           Download the latest development build from the master branch
+  --nightly           Download the latest development build from the main branch

 EXAMPLES
   $ jbrowse create /path/to/new/installation